 A wide selection of books and periodicals are available throughout the hotel and in the guest rooms.
 Guests are welcome to borrow books as they please.
 Please return books to the bookcase they were removed from at the end of your stay.

 Three documentaries are available for viewing from 9 a.m. to 9 p.m.
 Off the central lobby “La Posada, The Last Great Railroad Hotel” takes viewers on a 1-hour, 39-minute tour led by owner and project manager Allan Affeldt.
 Viewers get a look behind the scenes and over time at the various restoration projects that have brought La Posada back to life.

-In Tina’s Gallery, located off the central lobby, artist Tina Mion takes viewers on a 30-minute tour of her paintings throughout the hotel.
-A new selection of Mion paintings is also on view in the Mion Museum located on the second floor above the lobby.
+In Tina’s nook, located off the central lobby, artist Tina Mion takes viewers on a 30-minute tour of her paintings throughout the hotel.
+A new selection of Mion paintings is also on view in the Mion Art Space located on the second floor above the lobby.

 In the main entry hallway, “For Mary” shows viewers what La Posada is like through the seasons.
 Created by David Herzberg, these documentaries are available in the La Posada Gift Shop.

 A variety of board games including puzzles, chess and Monopoly are available in the ballroom for your enjoyment.
 Croquet is available in warmer weather upon request at the front desk.
 A large, round, wooden play block table is also located in the northeast comer of the Ballroom.

 La Posada does not have telephones available in the guest rooms, but guests are welcome to use the phone at the front desk.

 A limited number of refrigerators is available free of charge for use in the guest rooms.
 It is recommended that requests for refrigerators be made at the time the reservation is booked.
 Guests also have the option of storing items in the hotel’s kitchen refrigerator.